-- Build triangle out of boards as shown in diagram above and secure with brad nailer (trace frame onto plywood to get exact profile for cutting).
+- Build a triangle out of the boards, as shown in diagram above, and secure with a brad nailer (trace the frame onto the plywood to get exact profile for cutting).

-- Place lid on top of triangle and secure with brad nails.
+- Place the lid on top of the triangle and secure with brad nails.

-- Insert polycarbonate inside box on the lip of the lid.
+- Insert polycarbonate inside the box on the lip of the lid.

 - Secure with double-sided tape.

-- Place back on top of case and pre-drill a 1/8-inch hole in each corner of plywood and case.
+- Place the back on top of the case and pre-drill a 1/8-inch hole in each corner of the plywood and case.

-- Screw back onto case (screws are used so that folded flag can be easily removed if necessary).
+- Screw the back onto the case (screws are used so that the folded flag can be easily removed if necessary).

-This simple DIY project will give you step-by-step instructions on how to build a beautiful flag case with a unique design.
 Use this case to display a folded American flag anywhere, whether on a shelf or desk, or hanging from the wall.
 It also makes a beautiful and thoughtful gift for a veteran or military family.
 The Home Depot is your DIY headquarters.
 Looking for a product to complete your project?
 We have options to deliver online orders when and where you need them.